 I commented that it must have been close.

 Without hesitation, she replied, “I never said it was close.”

 When you show genuine interest in other people, they naturally become interested in you, and they will go out of their way to do nice things to help you win and succeed.

-What are your thoughts on social selling and the reciprocity law?
+What are your experiences with the law of reciprocity in helping others succeed?
 Share them in the comments section!